 In a report by Government Tech, they report that in Seattle in 2016, 3.8% of workers commuted by bike.
 This was up from just 2.6% in 2009.
-In Portland, Oregon, one of the smartest cities in the US, 6.5% of workers rode their bike to work in 2016, up from 5% in 2009.
+In Portland, Oregon, one of the smartest cities in the US, 6.5% of workers rode their bikes to work in 2016, up from 5% in 2009.

-In Oslo, city planners are currently building 27 miles of cycling road in an aim to reduce emissions, banning cars from the city centre.
+In Oslo, city planners are currently building 27 miles of cycling road with an aim to reduce emissions, and banning cars from the city centre.
 In Barcelona, they have introduced a smart cycling initiative called ‘Bicing’ which allows passengers to access over 400 bike stations through a yearly system or phone payments.
 London has also trialled bike sharing schemes in order to get more people biking and more people out of cars.

 4. Parking solutions